awemorris/PlayfieldEngine/docs/readme/wasm.md

 - Game Data
     - index.html       ...
 Wasm File
-    - assets.pak       ...
+    - assets.arc       ...
 Asset File (replace this by your own)
 - Other
     - playfield-web.exe ...
 Launcher for Windows